USA Swimming: The Local Swimming Committee

 The Local Swimming Committee (LSC) is the local level of USA Swimming.
 Each LSC is a separate entity, with each being an individual member of USA Swimming, although all act on behalf of USA Swimming on the local level.
 LSCs are the local administrative organization responsible for the registration, support and governance of the USA Swimming member swim clubs in their designated region.
-Over 3100 swim clubs across the US are registered with USA Swimming through their respective LSCs.
+Over 3,100 swim clubs across the US are registered with USA Swimming through their respective LSCs.

 The LSC gives USA Swimming sanctions to swimming meets in their area.
 A sanction from the LSC allows the meet to be run under USA Swimming rules.
 The LSC is responsible for enforcing these rules at the meet.
 The LSC does this by training officials for the meet.
 These officials are typically parents of swimmers and volunteers.
 The technical swimming rules for USA Swimming are the same for all LSCs as mandated by USA Swimming.
 This allows an official in one LSC to officiate in another LSC without having to learn a new set of rules.
 This is able to be done because while each LSC may have its own set of rules they are not different regarding the actual strokes.

 An LSC is typically responsible for an entire state; however, several bigger states (e.g. California, Texas, Pennsylvania, among others) have multiple LSCs within their boundaries.
 The size of the LSCs is supposed to be roughly the same and allow for easier travel between meets.
 The result is that while borders tend to follow state borders, this is not a rule.
 There are currently 59 LSCs in the country.
+The largest Local Swimming Committee by membership is Southern California Swimming, with approximately 20,000 swimmers.
+The LSC encompasses Las Vegas, Los Angeles, Long Beach, and Santa Barbara.
+The largest by area is Alaska Swimming, which encompasses the entire state of Alaska, but it is one of the smallest by membership, with fewer than 2,500 swimmers registered.
+The smallest by area is Potomac Valley Swimming, which includes Washington D.C., parts of Northern Virginia, and Montgomery County and Prince George's County in Maryland.
+However, it is one of the largest by membership, with around 12,000 athletes registered.